 The Cave was once the outflow for the streams that flow through the world-famous 17 km Gaping Gill cave system, but it has long been abandoned by the main stream, allowing it to be explored safely by visitors.

 A well-laid concrete path allows you to traverse comfortably for over half a kilometre into the mountain, and discrete lighting displays the calcite flows, the stalactites and stalagmites at their best.
 This really is one of the country's natural wonders.
 An expert guide will help you to interpret the features, enhancing your experience.

 At the end of the path, the cave will be seen disappearing into the distance.
 Even after all this time, explorations in the far extremities of the system continue to unravel the secrets of this hidden world.
-In fact, cavers unearthed remains of a wooly rhinoceros from just beyond the end of the path as recently as 2001!
+In fact, in 2001 cavers unearthed remains of a wooly rhinoceros from just beyond the end of the path.

 White Scar Caves - Ingleton

 White Scar Cave is a show cave beneath White Scars just outside Ingleton.
-Visitors to the caves walk through an artificially enlarged fissure to meet a natural stream passage - containing underground waterfalls, stalactites, stalagmites, flowstones and other natural limestone formations.
+Visitors to the caves are guided on regular tours through an artificially enlarged fissure to meet a natural stream passage - containing underground waterfalls, stalactites, stalagmites, flowstones and other natural limestone formations.
 Finally, a recently excavated tunnel and walkway brings visitors to the impressive Battlefield Chamber, a huge boulder-strewn cavern which was formed by glacial flood waters during the last ice age.